thegeeklab/git-sv/README.md

 git-sv commit-log --range tag
 ```

+### CI systems

+For `git-sv` to work, the git tag information must be present.
+Some CI systems omit the tags by default during the clone and it might be necessary to fetch tags manually.

+#### Woodpecker CI

+The default clone plugin skips tags.
+This behavior can be changed by one of the following methods:

+- define a custom clone step with `tags: true` when using `plugins/git-clone
+- perform a manual clone within a command

 ## Contributors

 Special thanks to all [contributors](https://github.com/thegeeklab/git-sv/graphs/contributors).
 If you would like to contribute, please see the [instructions](https://github.com/thegeeklab/git-sv/blob/main/CONTRIBUTING.md).